Entering Class Profile

 Pro Bono Requirement for Graduation

 May 1 (Fall) / Nov.
 15 (Spring)

 All figures based on data as of December 1, 2016

 *All LSAT percentile figures are based on the high score as opposed to the average.

 Admissions Policy: Rolling.
-Applicant files are turned over to the admissions committee upon receipt of all required items.
+Applicant files are submitted to the Admissions Committee upon receipt of all required documents.

-Accreditation: Barry University School of Law is fully accredited by the ABA Section of Legal Education and Admission to the Bar.
-Further information as to the Standards and Rules of Procedure for the Approval of Law Schools by the American Bar Association may be obtained from 321 North Clark Street Chicago, IL 60654, (312) 988-6738.
+Accreditation: Barry University Dwayne O. Andreas School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.